MicrosoftDocs/cpp-docs/docs/mfc/reference/cbutton-class.md

 ### Example

-The following code example defines the variable, `m_splitButton`, that is used to programmatically access the split button control.
+The first code example defines the variable, `m_splitButton`, that is used to programmatically access the split button control.

 [!code-cpp[NVC_MFC_CButton_s1#1](../../mfc/reference/codesnippet/cpp/cbutton-class_10.h)]

-### Example

-The following code example sets the style of the split button drop-down arrow.
+The next code example sets the style of the split button drop-down arrow.
 The BCSS_ALIGNLEFT style displays the arrow on the left side of the button, and the BCSS_STRETCH style retains the drop-down arrow's proportions when you resize the button.

 [!code-cpp[NVC_MFC_CButton_s1#3](../../mfc/reference/codesnippet/cpp/cbutton-class_15.cpp)]